-Molfix Uses, Dosage, Side Effects, Food Interaction and all others data.
+Molfix Uses, Dosage, Side Effects and more

 Molfix is a synthetic broad spectrum, flouroquinolone derivative antibacterial agent.
 Molfix has in vitro activity against a wide range of Gram-positive and Gram-negative microorganisms.
 The bactericidal action of Molfix results from inhibition of the topoisomerase II (DNA gyrase) and topoisomerase IV required for bacterial DNA replication, transcription, repair and recombination.